What is breast cancer?

 Causes of breast cancer

-There aren’t any specific causes of breast cancer, but there are things that increase your risk, including:
+There aren’t any specific causes of breast cancer, but there are things that can increase your risk.
+Footnote [2]

-- If you’ve had a non-cancerous breast lump before.
+- If you’ve had a non-cancerous lump before

-- A family history of breast or ovarian cancer.
+- A family history of breast of ovarian cancer

-- Certain gene mutations such as BRCA2, BRCA1 and CHEK2 -these can be passed from parents to children and can be identified through a blood test.
+- Certain gene mutations, such as BRCA1, BRCA2, and CHEK2, which can be passed from parents to children and can be identified though a blood test

-- Taking HRT (hormone replacement therapy).
-The risk increases the older you are and the longer that you take it.
-However, after stopping HRT, this increased risk lowers over time.
+- Taking hormone replacement therapy (HRT) – the risk increases the older you are and the longer you take it, but the risk lowers over time if you stop taking it

 Types of breast cancer

-Doctors often use stages to help them explain how large the cancer is and how far it has spread.
+Doctors often use stages to help them explain how large the cancer is and how far it’s spread.

 Stage 1